robocomp/robocomp/README.md

     git clone https://github.com/robocomp/robocomp.git

-Now we will create two symbolic links so RobComp can find everything.
+Now we will create a symbolic links so RobComp can find everything.
 You will have to enter your passwd:

-    sudo ln -s /opt/robocomp-1.0 /opt/robocomp
     sudo ln -s /home/<your-linux-user> /home/robocomp

 Edit your ~/.bashrc file and add these lines at the end: